aritrikg/Forest-Fire-Detection-YOLO/README.md

 # Forest Fire Detection Using YOLO
-Welcome to the Forest Fire Detection Research repository!
-This repository hosts the code and resources related to our research on leveraging computer vision for fire detection.
-Our aim is to contribute to wildfire prevention efforts by developing and training an object detection model to accurately identify instances of fire and smoke in images.
+Welcome to the Forest Fire Detection Research Repository!
+This repository contains the code and resources from our research focused on using computer vision techniques for forest fire detection.
+Our goal is to support forest fire prevention by developing and training an object detection model capable of accurately identifying fire and smoke in images.

 <p align="center">
   <img src="src/intro-gif.gif" alt="gif" width = 800>